 - 2.J.1 All electronic correspondences amongst teachers, administrators, and/or parents must be done using the Finance, Student, Administration, and Information Services (FSAIS) assigned GDOE email account.
 When not available, other electronic means, such as personal email accounts, may be used in the interim. - 2.J.2 Each teacher is expected to maintain an accurate communication log between students, parents, and him/her. - 2.J.3 A student information system (e.g. Powerschool) will be used as a mechanism of communication for parents regarding student progress.
 Teachers must update PowerSchool once a week with a grade or an activity/assignment with the exception of those who use standards-referenced grading.
-If the student information system is unavailable due to technical issues, teachers should make every effort to inform parents of their child's progress as they see fit. - 2.J.4 Teachers must receive a manual class roster along with the most recent contact information by the second week of classes or by the end of the add/drop period.
+If the student information system is unavailable due to technical issues, teachers should make every effort to inform parents of their child's progress as they see fit.
+Grades due at the close of business, four work days after the mid-semester/semester ends.
+Administrators will set a different deadline for senior grades before the end of second semester. - 2.J.4 Teachers must receive a manual class roster along with the most recent contact information by the second week of classes or by the end of the add/drop period.